mozsearch/mozsearch-mozilla/README.md

      which in turn maps onto the specific set of taskcluster build targets that searchfox needs.
-2. AWS Lambda cron jobs trigger searchfox indexing jobs for `config.json` at 14:00 UTC (which is 10am Eastern Time) and `mozilla-releases.json` at 14:00 UTC (which is 10am Eastern Time).
-These times are primarily a function of when the windows searchfox job completes for the various projects and platforms.
-Additional jobs could be added for the 22:00 UTC build.
+2. AWS Lambda cron jobs trigger searchfox indexing jobs for `config.json` at 13:30 UTC (which is 9:30am Eastern Time) and `mozilla-releases.json` at 14:00 UTC (which is 10am Eastern Time).
+These times are a function of when the windows searchfox job completes, with `mozilla-releases.json` being additionally delayed so that it can consume the byproducts of the `config.json` indexer run that are uploaded back to S3 by the `mozilla-central/upload` script.
+If shifting the `config.json` indexer's start time, make sure that the upload reliably completes before any other indexing jobs are kicked off.
-   - History note: Originally searchfox didn't involve taskcluser jobs and everything was run under searchfox's AWS, and the times were chosen for someone (:billm) to be around to fix the builds in the morning.
+   - Additional jobs could be added for the 22:00 UTC nightly build if we wanted.
 3. The indexer jobs run, for the specific example of mozilla-central:
    - The indexer invokes https://github.com/mozsearch/mozsearch-mozilla/blob/master/mozilla-central/setup
    - That script invokes https://github.com/mozsearch/mozsearch-mozilla/blob/master/shared/resolve-gecko-revs.sh which fetches